dzfinch/plaknit/README.md

 ```

 Planning + ordering stay on the non-HPC side; once scenes arrive (clipped to
-the AOI and optionally harmonized), push them through `plaknit mosaic` or future
+the AOI and optionally harmonized), push them through `plaknit stitch` (alias
-compositing tools on HPC to build median reflectance mosaics.
+`plaknit mosaic`) or future compositing tools on HPC to build median reflectance
+mosaics.

 Already have a stored plan JSON/GeoJSON?
 Submit the corresponding orders later
 without replanning via: